OpenRLHF/OpenRLHF/README.md

 OpenRLHF aims to develop a **High-performance RLHF training framework** based on Ray and DeepSpeed/HuggingFace.

-OpenLlaMA2 is the **Simplest** high-performance RLHF library that supports 34B models RLHF training with Single DGXA100.OpenRLHF
+OpenRLHF is the **Simplest** high-performance RLHF library that supports 34B models RLHF training with Single DGXA100.

 ### Features